aspnetrun/run-aspnetcore-basics_retired/README.md

 ![Recordit GIF](http://g.recordit.co/LJCyYfQEpX.gif)

-AspnetRunBasic has only **one solution** and into this solution only **one web application project** which include all components of project structure.
-The idea is that **fast implementation, minimum development, bootstrap your idea, create Minimum Viable Product (MVP), idea validation, startup development implementation** for a **limited time** and **limited resources** with using latest asp.net core and entity framework core.
+AspnetRunBasic has only **one solution** and into this solution only **one web application project** with Asp.Net Core & EF.Core which used aspnetcore components; **razor pages, middlewares, dependency injection, configuration, logging**.
+To create websites with minimum implementation of asp.net core based on **HTML5, CSS, and JavaScript**.
+You can use this boilerplate for **fast implementation, minimum development, bootstrap your idea, create Minimum Viable Product (MVP), idea validation, startup development** implementation for a limited time and limited resources with using latest asp.net core and entity framework core.

 ## Give a Star! :star:
 If you liked the project or if AspnetRun helped you, please **give a star**.
 And also please **fork** this repository and send us **pull-requests**.
 If you find any problem please open **issue**.